Among the ever-growing list of award winning King West restaurants in Toronto, you’ll find some of the best eateries the city has to offer.

 Labora is one of the few Spanish King West restaurants.
 It’s located in a heritage building on the south west corner of King and Spadina.
 Labora was started by Rob Bragagnolo, who lived in Mallorca, Spain for 14 years before returning to Toronto to open the restaurant back in December of 2017.
 Since its opening, Labora has received several accolades including Toronto Life’s Best New Toronto Restaurants in 2018 and Blog TO’s Best Tapas in Toronto.

 As far as interiors are concerned, the lively atmosphere here is definitely one of those King West restaurants you want to spend some time in.
-The decor was inspired and modelled after the tapas bars and markets of Spain.
+The decor was inspired and modelled after the tapas bars and food markets of Spain.
 There is a large open kitchen, a massive, eye-catching central bar and a 12 seat private dining room.

 Labora Toronto Bar